 G2 Rating: 4.8/5 on G2

-Digital agencies, QA teams, and product teams doing client review cycles who need bug reports with complete technical context, without the "can you send a screenshot?" back-and-forth.
+Digital agencies, QA teams, and product teams doing client review cycles who need bug reports with complete technical context, without the screenshot back-and-forth.

-When to Use Multiple Product Feedback Tools (And When One Is Enough)
+When Should You Use Multiple Product Feedback Tools?

 Most tool comparison guides assume you're picking one.
 Most product teams end up running two or three.
 The combination matters as much as the individual tools.